8 Sauna Benefits For Mind And Body

 - Decreasing pain for people with conditions like arthritis, fibromyalgia, and gout

-While saunas relieve with joint pain, they also help balance hormones and keep your cells healthy.
+While saunas may help alleviate joint pain, especially in those with rheumatic conditions, studies have also shown that they may help balance hormones and keep your cells healthy.

 4. Hormone Balance and Cellular Health